JordanPickles/data-collection-pipeline/README.md

     def __init__(self):
         """
-        This method initialisess the CoinMarketScraper Class and passing the attributes Attributes passed through into the class below
+        This method initialises the class and passes the following attributes.
         ----------------------------------------------
-        driver: WebDriver
+        driver: WebDriver.Chrome()
             This webdriver is used to load and naviagte the webpage allowing the data to be collected

         url: string